Golfbaan Landgoed Bleijenbeek

 This golf facility does not consult any organizations regarding the conservation of cultural heritage.

-This golf facility does not undertake any activities to conserve cultural heritage features.
+This golf facility undertakes the following activities to conserve cultural heritage features:

 This golf facility undertakes the following internal environmental communications:

 |Provision of newsletters, notice boards & poster display||There is an seperate page on the website that shows information about the comitted to green/GEO certificate, and other related issues.

 |Members evenings and course walks||there are specialised tours by skilled proffessionals for people who are interested|

 |Course guides / brochures||not yet but we are looking into that|

 |Interpretation panels & course signage||A lot of signage in the course to highlight natural developments: like the knoflookpad.
 Also a lot of bike routes and walking routes are in and around the course.|

 |Establishment of a nature trail||We created a path to the beaver dam. so people can visit it|

 This golf facility undertakes the following social and environmental advocacy activities:

 |Website, press releases & brochures||There is an seperate page on the website that shows information about the comitted to green/GEO certificate, and other related issues.